spartan-vuongnguyen/docling-api/README.md

 - `extract_tables_as_images`: Extract tables as images (true/false)
 - `CPU_ONLY`: Build argument to switch between CPU/GPU modes

-## Monitoring

-- Access the Flower dashboard to monitor Celery tasks and workers
-- View task status, success/failure rates, and worker performance
-- Monitor resource usage and task queues

 ## Architecture

 The service uses a distributed architecture with the following components:

 1. FastAPI application serving the REST API
-2. Celery workers for distributed task processing
-3. Redis as message broker and result backend
-4. Flower for task monitoring and management
-5. Docling for the file conversion
+2. Docling for the file conversion

 ## Performance Considerations

 - GPU mode provides significantly faster processing for large documents
 - CPU mode is suitable for smaller deployments or when GPU is not available
-- Multiple workers can be scaled horizontally for increased throughput

 ## License
 The codebase is under MIT license.
 See LICENSE for more information